msgai/netomi-chat-android-app/README.md

 NCWChatSdk.updateApiHeaderConfiguration(customHeaders)
 ```

+> ⚠️ These headers are automatically sent with each SDK API call.
-> ⚠️ Avoid passing any sensitive tokens or credentials in custom headers.
+Avoid including any sensitive data like passwords or secrets.

 ---

-## 🎨 Apply UI Customization (Optional)
+### 🎨 Apply UI Customization (Optional)

 Customize the appearance of various chat components: